snabble/docs/api_pos_integration.md

 To build the URL of the process the base URL of the used snabble environment (see [General API access:
-Environments](api_general.md#environments)), the identifier of the project and the identifier of the checkout is needed.
-With this the URL has the form
+Environments](api_general.md#environments)), the identifier of the project and the identifier of the checkout are required.
+This is the URL
+template:

 ```
 <base URL>/<project id>/pos/checkout/id/<checkout id>
 ```
 ie. `https://api.snabble.io/test-project-12345/pos/checkout/id/752dd716-ec0c-11e8-8528-68f7286a148f`.

-After the PoS has accessed the identifier of the checkout process, it should update the state of the checkout process to communicate that it started to process it.
-Additionally it might identify itself by sending a unique identifier.
-The service responds with the complete updated checkout process.
-This allows the PoS to process the checkout.
+After the PoS has accessed the identifier of the checkout process form the QR-Code and has build the URL as above, it should perform a request to update the state of the checkout process to `processing`.
+This communicates that it started to handle the checkout process.
+Additionally it might identify itself by sending an unique identifier.
+The service responds with the complete updated checkout process, which should be used by PoS to process the checkout.
 The call to the service might look like:

 ```
 PATCH /project/pos/checkout/id/752dd716-ec0c-11e8-8528-68f7286a148f HTTP/1.1